Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Northern Cardinals are territorial birds, and when aggressive hormones are at their peak, these birds can spend many hours defending their territory against unwelcome intruders.

 Unfortunately, they will attack their own reflection seen in a window, car mirror, or even a shiny bumper if they feel threatened.
-While often not fatal, these fights can last hours or days and may case beak damage or unnecessary stress (5).
+While the birds aren’t typically grievously injured by this behavior, these fights can last hours or days and may case beak damage or unnecessary stress.

 reflection of a glass wall

 Avoid reflective surfaces such as mirrors or gazing balls and use techniques to minimize agitation on surfaces that can’t be avoided, like large windows.
-The same methods used to prevent bird-window collisions can work to stop birds from attacking windows (6).
-Examples include covering car mirrors with something opaque (like a plastic bag) and use netting or decals on windows.
+The same methods used to prevent bird-window collisions can work to stop birds from attacking windows.
+Examples include covering car mirrors with something opaque (like a plastic bag) and using netting or decals on windows.

 11. Avoid Predator-Accessible Feeding Areas